degreepath/auditor/tests/snapshots/2018-19/major/philosophy-contract.md

 > This is the set of requirements for the 2018-19 Bachelor of Arts “Philosophy
 > (Contract Major)” major from St. Olaf College.

-For this major, you must complete “Core”, “Level III Seminars”, and “Complementary Courses”.
+For this major, you must complete all of the following requirements:

+- “Core”
+- “Level III Seminars”
+- “Complementary Courses”
+- “Electives”

 # Core
 For this requirement, you must take PHIL 235, PHIL 236, and PHIL 240.